richardtvu/blog/_posts/2022-10-06-preparing-to-be-a-spot-lead.md

 date: 2022-10-06
 ---

-Here's an unrefined collection of notes ...
+Here's an unrefined collection of notes ... from the SPOT wiki, leads, etc.

 # Preparing to lead first SPOT session for RB101/109